Real Estate Financing

-For the lender, receiving a discount point is equal to raising the interest rate by 1/8%, so a lender must charge 8 points to raise the yield by 1%.
+For the lender, receiving a discount point equals raising the interest rate by 1/8%, so a lender must charge 8 points to lower the yield by 1%.

 So if a lender needs to earn 7% of a loan offered at 6.5% then points would be calculated thus:

 - .5% × 8 (points per 1%) = 4 points

 So on a $100,000 loan, the lender would need to charge $4000 as points.
 Thus, the lender would lend $96,000, but the principal and interest would be based on $100,000.

 Oftentimes, the borrower will pay the points in a separate check to the lender, so that the points can be deducted from taxable income in the year paid rather than ratably over the term of the loan.

 A real estate loan is also called a mortgage, where the borrower receives the money from the lender in exchange for a promissory note, promising to repay the loan, while the lender places a lien on the property as collateral.
 Most lenders use the same mortgage application — the Uniform Residential Loan Application, or some version thereof — used by Fannie Mae or Freddie Mac.

 The borrower is a maker or payer of the promissory note, while the lender is the payee.
 At a minimum, the note would specify:

 - method and timing of repayment